thesalmankhxn/thesalmankhxn-vTrades-blockchain-frontend-integration-task/README.md

 ### Connecting Your Wallet

 1. Click the "Connect Wallet" button
+2. **MetaMask Popup**: A MetaMask popup will appear requesting permission to connect
-2. Approve the connection in MetaMask
+3. Approve the connection in MetaMask
-3. Your wallet address and network information will be displayed
+4. Your wallet address and network information will be displayed
-4. **Session Persistence**: Your connection will be automatically restored on future visits
+5. **Session Persistence**: Your connection will be automatically restored on future visits

+### Connection Options

+- **Fresh Connection**: Click "Connect Wallet" to trigger the MetaMask popup
+- **Reconnection**: If you have a valid session, click "Reconnect" to restore connection without popup
+- **Clear Stuck Connection**: Use "Clear Stuck Connection" button if you encounter pending request errors

 ### Session Management

-- **Auto-Reconnection**: The app automatically reconnects to your wallet when you return
+- **Manual Reconnection**: Use the "Reconnect" button to restore previous connections
 - **Session Timeout**: Sessions expire after 24 hours by default (configurable)
 - **Clear Data**: Use the "Clear Stored Data" button to remove all stored wallet information
 - **Session Status**: View your current session status and remaining time

+### Troubleshooting Connection Issues

+The dApp includes built-in troubleshooting for common connection problems:

+#### Pending Request Error
+If you see "MetaMask connection request is already pending":
+1. Click the "Clear Stuck Connection" button
+2. Check MetaMask for any pending requests
+3. Close other tabs with the same dApp
+4. Try connecting again

+#### General Connection Issues
+- Ensure MetaMask is unlocked
+- Check for multiple tabs with the dApp
+- Refresh the page and try again
+- Verify you're on the correct network in MetaMask

 ### Interacting with Smart Contracts